Associate Professor (with tenure)

 School of Economics, Peking University (1996-2000)

-Please see below for a list of my published papers, and papers that are currently under review at journals (regardless of which round) or have been publicly presented, but not yet published.
+Please see below for a list of my published papers, and papers that are currently under review at journals or have been publicly presented, but not yet published.
 Research-in-progress is not listed.
 My SSRN page is http://ssrn.com/author=703780.

 Click on the titles to view abstracts.
 Links to journal websites and SSRN (if available) are provided for each article as well.
 Please contact me directly if you need any of the following published papers for research purposes.